osg-htc/networking/docs/perfsonar/multiple-nic-guidance.md

 network problems.

 Many sites would prefer **not** to have to deploy two servers for cost, space and power reasons.
 Fortunately the perfSONAR developers have provided a way to install both latency and bandwidth measurements services on a single node, as long as it has at least two NICs (one per 'flavor' of measurement) and sufficient processing and memory.

-Here we discuss the requirements and implications of deploying a perfSONAR server with multiple NICs.
+See http://docs.perfsonar.net/manage_dual_xface.html for details on configuring this.